JUNZHU-SEIS/JUNZHU-SEIS/README.md

 ### Hi there 👋

-I'm Jun ZHU, a candidate PhD of Geophysics.
+I'm Jun ZHU, a PhD of Geophysics.

 ### Open Source Software